 I am never averse to organised trips to interesting places with small groups of no more than 10 people.

-Just as well, as I might not otherwise have the chance to make the trip of some 180 km (about 2 hours drive) from Havana to explore Viñales valley with its tobacco farms, mountains and caves.
+Just as well, as I might not otherwise have the chance to make the trip of some 180 km (about 2 hours drive) from Havana to explore Viñales and the surrounding area of Pinar del Rio, with its tobacco farms, mountains, and caves.

-I was travelling with my dancing friends in a van and there are much-loved pictures of some of us sleeping en route (after very little sleep the night before) with slices of cucumbers over our eyes for refreshment!
+I travelled there with my dancing friends in a van and there are much-loved pictures of some of us sleeping en route (after very little sleep the night before) with slices of cucumbers over our eyes for refreshment!

-First stop was in Pinar at the Horizontes Los Jazmines Hotel.
+First stop was in Viñales at the Horizontes Los Jazmines Hotel.

 This is one of the most famous hotels in the whole of Cuba - for its stupendous views over the Viñales valley …